wallarm/product-documentation/docs/user-guides/settings/integrations/telegram.md

 You can set up Wallarm to send scheduled reports and instant notifications to Telegram.

 * Scheduled reports can be sent on a daily, weekly, or monthly basis.
 Reports include detailed information about vulnerabilities, attacks, and incidents detected in your system over the selected period.
-* Notifications are sent in real time and include brief details of the following events:
+* Notifications include brief details of triggered events:
     --8<-- "../include/integrations/events-for-integrations.md"

 ## Setting up integration